March 26, 2021 10 min read

-Before you go adding a new exercise to your routine, you need to have a good idea of the muscles you’re going to be working out.
+Before you add a new exercise to your routine, you need to have a good idea of the muscles used to perform it.
 When you know what you’re working on, you know how to safely apply your knowledge and effectively engage your form for the best results and minimal opportunity for injury.
 Hang cleans are a full-body exercise.
 They don’t target every single muscle in your body at once, but you’re going to be engaging a lot of the muscles in your lower body and your upper body in succession.

 Lower Body: Hang cleans are mostly going to target your lower body.
-Yourhip flexors are going to be taking the brunt of the labor by generating the lift you need to straighten out your body and clean the weights up to your shoulders where you’re eventually going to rack them.
-Your hamstrings and quadriceps are going to be getting a good work out as well because of the repositioning, squatting, and supporting you’re going to be doing throughout the entire hang clean process.
+Your hip flexors are going to be taking the brunt of the labor by generating the snap you need to straighten out your body and clean the weights up to your shoulders where you’re eventually going to rack them.
+Your hamstrings and quadriceps are going to be getting a good work out as well because of the repositioning, squatting, and supporting you’re going to be doing throughout the exercise.
 Your glutes and your core are going to be the muscles that help you during the hang phase of your hang cleans, and your calves are going to be key in keeping you grounded and keeping you steady as your lift up through your toes before you explosively reposition your feet.

 Upper Body: Your lower body taking on the biggest load in the exercise doesn’t mean your upper body is getting off easy.
 You’re going to be strengthening a lot of the muscles in your top half as well.
 Your core muscles are going to be getting the most work out of all of the muscles in your upper body.
 Yourobliques, rectus, and transverse abdominals are going to be fully engaged throughout the entirety of your hang cleans.
 You need your core to be engaged to save your back as well as to impart force across your body.
 Without a strong core, those weights aren’t going anywhere.